WES Blog

 Understanding Required Documents for Credential Evaluation

 Once you order a credential evaluation, you will need to have your academic institution submit your required documents to WES.
 A review of your required documents is an essential part of the evaluation process.
 This crucial step needs to be completed before we can begin evaluating your credentials.
-That’s why it is a good idea to understand the requirements before beginning your […]
+That’s why it is a good idea to understand the requirements before beginning […]

 What is a credential evaluation?